Example: Ethernet

 • Set Addresses to Each Other: When two SZG-ENET1G pods are connected to port A and C this button sets the destination MAC address to that of the corresponding pod and the source address to that of the other pod.
 The values used for this come from the extracted MAC address from the EEPROMs on port A and C.

-How to use the Ethernet Reference Design
+How to use the Ethernet Example Design

 Update MAC addresses and speed of communication between two SZG-ENET1Gs